malte-linke/powercord-pradio/README.md

 ## Since 1.1.0

-We now have modal above your username!
+You now have a modal above your username!
 Its not the best...<br>
 Also, I am still looking for an easy way to retrieve the album covers automatically.<br>

 <img src=https://i.imgur.com/Np3nmyJ.png>